pegasystems/docker-pega-web-ready/README.md

 docker build -t pega-tomcat .
 ```

 Since this image uses a secure base image, it doesn't include all the packages in the environment.
-Therefore use multi-stage docker build to include only unzip package in the final image to reduce the risk of vulnerabilities.
+Therefore use the multi-stage docker build to include only unzipped packages in the final image to reduce the risk of vulnerabilities.
-Upon successful completion of the above command, you will have a Docker
-image that is registered in your local registry named pega-tomcat:latest
-and that you can view using the `docker images` command.
+Upon successful completion of the above command, you will have a Docker image that is registered in your local registry named pega-tomcat:latest, which you can view using the `docker images` command.

 ## Running the image

 You must use an orchestration tool to run Pega applications using containers.
 Pega provides support for deployments on Kubernetes using either Helm charts or direct yaml files.
 You can find the source code for the deployment scripts in the [pega-helm-charts](https://github.com/pegasystems/pega-helm-charts) repository.
-For information about deploying Pega Platform on a client-managed cloud, see the [Cloud Choice](https://community.pega.com/knowledgebase/articles/cloud-choice) community article.
+For information about deploying Pega Platform on a client managed cloud, see the [Cloud Choice](https://community.pega.com/knowledgebase/articles/cloud-choice) community article.

 ## Mount points

 Mount points are used to link a directory within the Docker container to a durable location on a filesystem.
-See Docker's [bind mounts](https://docs.docker.com/v17.09/engine/admin/volumes/bind-mounts/) documentation for more information.
+For complete information, see the Docker documentation, [bind mounts](https://docs.docker.com/v17.09/engine/admin/volumes/bind-mounts/).

 Mount point 	| Purpose
 --- 			| ---
-`/kafkadata` 	| Used to persist Kafka's data when running as a stream node.
+`/kafkadata` 	| Used to persist Kafka data when you run stream nodes.
-`/heapdumps` 	| Used as the default output directory when a heapdump is generated.
+`/heapdumps` 	| Used as the default output directory when you generate a heapdump.
-`/search_index`	| Used to persist a search index when operating as a search node.
+`/search_index`	| Used to persist a search index when the node hosts searched.

 ## Environment variables

-You can make adjustments by overriding environmental variables using the -e Docker flag.
+You customize your docker image by overriding environmental variables using the -e Docker flag.
 ```bash
 $ docker run -e "var_1=foo" -e "var_2=bar" <image name>[:tags]
 ```

 ### Database connection

+Specify your required settings for your connection to the database wher Pega will be installed.

 Name 				| Purpose 	| Default
 --- 				| --- 		| ---